derek3x/PryNotes/README.md

 PryNotes
 ========

-Web base note application.
-Save your ideas, or the web, and keep it safe and secure.
+Web based note application.
+Save your ideas, notes, todo lists, recipes, news articles or anything you find online.
+Keep it safe and secure with encryption and in a database that won't be mined or sold.

 www.prynotes.com